nrabbi/flixter/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things i have learnt through making this web applicationa are documented below.
+Things i have learnt through making this web application are documented below.

 * I learned to use the carrierwave gem for uploading videos
 * I learned to use stripe gem to integrate a payment feature